Vasculitis is a term to describe multisystem diseases, broadly classified by the size of involved blood vessels.

 Kawasaki disease (KD) - tends to affect young children (under 5 years) with potential to develop aneurysms of coronary and other blood vessels with severe long term morbidity and mortality.
 Prompt diagnosis, early treatment with intravenous immunoglobulin and high dose aspirin, markedly reduce the risk of developing coronary aneurysms.

 The characteristic features of KD include fever > 5 days, red palms and soles with characteristic skin peeling after 10-14 days (photograph below), widespread rash, bilateral (non-purulent) conjunctivitis, red lips, tongue and oral cavity with infected throat, cervical lymphadenopathy.
+Reactivation of BCG at the site of the skin inoculation is a characteristic feature observed in KD and can be helpful in the differential diagnosis.

 The photograph below shows characteristic skin peeling after 10-14 days.